 If one concludes that “from the beginning of creation” (and likewise “from the beginning” in Matthew 19:4) means “all of the creative period, regardless of its length,” then this is saying that there are 13 billion years of time in the “creative period,” which is the beginning, middle, and even encompasses the bulk of the end of the creation by the time Jesus made this statement (see also Acts 2:17; Hebrews 1:2; 1 Peter 4:7)!

 It is strange that one would think that 13 billion years or so have passed and that all of it is the beginning of creation—and now suddenly we are at the end after a few “measly” thousand years (e.g., Acts 2:17; Hebrews 1:2; 1 Peter 4:7).
 Going back to our movie illustration, this would be like telling someone that the end was the last second of a movie and that the other two hours of it were only the beginning.

 So here old-earth advocates are changing the definitions of the words middle and end to also mean “beginning.”
-So they are changing the meanings of words to try making them align with their old earth/old universe view.
+So they are changing the meanings of words to try to make them align with their old earth/old universe view.
 Such a redefinition of terms is unwarranted.

-Jesus’s statement in Mark 10:6 is reasonable and accurate in the young-earth view, and any view of an old earth fails when trying to deal with marriage of man and woman being at the beginning of creation.
-In short, Jesus’s words here devastate the concept of an old earth or old universe.
+Jesus’ statement in Mark 10:6 is reasonable and accurate in the young-earth view, and any view of an old earth fails when trying to deal with marriage of man and woman being at the beginning of creation.
+In short, Jesus’ words here devastate the concept of an old earth or old universe.